EnriqueShrem/B3-Robotics/Future Work.md

 The bending stress 𝜎 must not exceed the yield strength of the link material:
 𝜎 ≤ 𝜎yield

- Also this can be estimated by using a simulation software that employs FEA method for analysis.
+ Also this can be estimated by using a simulation software that employs FEA method for analysis to end up with better results.